babangsund/babangsund.com/src/blog/big_1O1.md

 ---

-Okay, the description has remained amazingly abstract so far - let's dive into some examples.
+Okay, the description has remained amazingly abstract so far - let's dive into some examples, by exploring some common runtime expressions.

 ### Constant time `O(1)`